-- Workforce development strategies are not fully integrated into all service activities and planning at every level, i.e. local, regional, and national.
+Workforce development strategies are not fully integrated into all service activities and planning at every level, i.e. local, regional, and national.
 The board does not have sufficient processes in place to accurately estimate and plan for future workforce requirements, or control its recruitment and retention activities.
-The board should be able to demonstrate that it has: - quantified workforce requirements to resource the NHS in the short, medium and longer term, taking into account planned changes in service redesign, working practices, training, service delivery and resources - arrangements to monitor staff turnover rates and take action to address significant concerns - produced and is able to take forward an annual workforce plan and contribute to regional workforce plans as required - o plans in place to develop nursing workforce planning in line with the requirements of the Chief Nursing Officer's letter of August 2007, Implementation of Nursing and Midwifery WorkLoad and Workforce Planning Tools and Methodologies - o an established staff appraisal system which seeks to identify training and development needs, and has sufficient resources to meet these needs - o joined up workforce plans with financial and service plans. - Workforce information is not sufficiently robust or accurate to enable the construction of credible evidence-based decisions to support workforce management, including planning and development.
+The board should be able to demonstrate that it has:

+- quantified workforce requirements to resource the NHS in the short, medium and longer term, taking into account planned changes in service redesign, working practices, training, service delivery and resources - arrangements to monitor staff turnover rates and take action to address significant concerns - produced and is able to take forward an annual workforce plan and contribute to regional workforce plans as required - o plans in place to develop nursing workforce planning in line with the requirements of the Chief Nursing Officer's letter of August 2007, Implementation of Nursing and Midwifery WorkLoad and Workforce Planning Tools and Methodologies - an established staff appraisal system which seeks to identify training and development needs, and has sufficient resources to meet these needs - joined up workforce plans with financial and service plans. - Workforce information is not sufficiently robust or accurate to enable the construction of credible evidence-based decisions to support workforce management, including planning and development.
 This includes work in the development of team-working, delivery of care, skill mix and career development.
-The board should be able to demonstrate that: - data on workforce is sufficiently detailed and accurate to meet the requirements of workforce planning, SWISS, the Equality Act 2006 and the staff governance standard

-- continues to monitor doctors' hours in accordance with the Modernising Medical Careers (MMC) and the European Working Time Directive - o contingency plans are in place to address any deficiency in workforce data. - The board does not have procedures in place to assess and demonstrate how it is delivering the benefits of pay modernisation.
-The board should be able to demonstrate that: - it is actively using pay modernisation as one of the drivers for change - o it is considering value for money as part of this process - it has procedures in place to enable them to produce Pay Modernisation Benefits

-Delivery Plan progress reports to the SGHD and to meet the requirements of
+The board should be able to demonstrate that: - o data on workforce is sufficiently detailed and accurate to meet the requirements of workforce planning, SWISS, the Equality Act 2006 and the staff governance standard - continues to monitor doctors' hours in accordance with Modernising Medical Careers (MMC) and the European Working Time Directive - o contingency plans are in place to address any deficiency in workforce data. - The board does not have procedures in place to assess and demonstrate how it is delivering the benefits of pay modernisation.
+The board should be able to demonstrate that: - it is actively using pay modernisation as one of the drivers for change - it is considering value for money as part of this process - it has procedures in place to enable them to produce Pay Modernisation Benefits Delivery Plan progress reports to the SGHD and to meet the requirements of HDL(2005)28.

-HDL(2005)28. - There is a risk that the board does not have plans to manage the risks of equal pay claims.
+- There is a risk that the board does not have plans to manage the risks of equal pay claims.
 The board should be able to demonstrate that it has identified the risk of possible equal pay claims, including those relating to potential age discrimination and has put in place plans to deal with such claims. - There is no robust system in place to provide an accurate record of staff sickness absence.
-The board should be able to demonstrate that a system is in place to allow it to measure the success of initiatives designed to achieve the 4% staff sickness absence target by 31 March 2009.
+The board should be able to demonstrate that a system is in place to allow it to measure the success of initiatives designed to control sickness absence levels. - There is a risk of a significant further outbreak of H1N1 influenza during the 2009/10 period.
+The Board should be able to demonstrate that it has robust business continuity plans in place to deal with the staffing and service implications of such a development.